 The Governance Dialogue: Roles, Responsibilities and Decision-making process in a decentralized set up’

-Dr. Talbot did however emphasise, that though the system of compulsory voting in Australia does result in around 89 per cent of eligible voters casting valid votes, the still existing system of paper and pencil ballot would more often than not, turn the election process into an exercise of filtering profanity.
-This being one of the concerns, along with others such as efficiency with the ballot system, Australia is looking to put into place, better systems of voting.
+Dr. Talbot did however emphasize, that though the system of compulsory voting in Australia does result in around 89 percent of eligible voters casting valid votes, the still existing system of paper and pencil ballot would more often than not, turn the election process into an exercise of filtering profanity.
+This being one of the concerns, along with others such as the efficiency with the ballot system, Australia is looking to put into place, better systems of voting.

 The Australian representatives stated that the problem of overlapping of service delivery was the most significant one faced by these bodies, especially if different political parties rule at the first and second tier of government.
 The roles and responsibilities of local and state governments are very different, and they both act as checks and balances for each other, should either of them overstep their powers.
 In Australia, despite the occasional conflict of power among the state and local governments, it is by and large agreed that local governments cannot be done without, as they play a crucial role in maintaining the equilibrium of the nation’s politics.